-Remember how much time and effort it took you to get your woodwork done?
-The last thing you want is to get underpaid or scare off your customers by overcharging your craft.
-We understand that striking the perfect balance when pricing your woodworking projects can be a challenging task.
-So, our experts come up with some tips to help.
+I remember how much time and effort it took me to get my woodwork done.
+The last thing I wanted was to get underpaid or scare off my customers by overcharging my craft.
+I understand that striking the perfect balance when pricing your woodworking projects can be a challenging task.
+That’s why I’ve come up with some tips to help.

 How To Price Woodworking Projects?